AirChem/F0AM/README.md

 Discussion Forum/Email List: https://groups.google.com/forum/#!forum/f0amusers

+# THIS IS F0AM V4.0 BETA.
+CODE IS UNDER DEVELOPMENT FOR FUTURE RELEASE.

 ### Welcome!
 F0AM is a MATLAB program for simulating atmospheric chemistry systems.
 It is user-friendly and adaptable to a variety of typical applications, including:
 - Analysis of laboratory chamber experiments